mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-05-obi-wan-kenobi-portrait.md

 ---
-layout: work
+layout: media
 title: "&#147;You were the chosen one!&#148;"
-description: "PaperFaces portrait Obi-Wan Kenobi drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait Obi-Wan Kenobi drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-obi-wan-kenobi-lg.jpg
   thumb: paperfaces-obi-wan-kenobi-150.jpg